zhouguiyun-uestc/ParallelFlowDirections/README.md

 The `<OUTPUT_FOLDER_OF_PARALLEL_FLOW_DIRECTIONS>` argument specifes the output folder of flow directions using our proposed parallel algorithm.

 An example command is: `mpirun -np 4 ParallelFlowDir test ./test_data/dem.tif 2000 3000 ./test_data/seqFlow/seqFlow.tif 500 800 ./test_data/tileDEM ./test_data/paraFlow `
-`-np 4` indicates that the program is run in parallel over 4 processes, which includes one producer process and 3 consumer processes.
+`-np 4` indicates that the program is run in parallel over 4 processes, which includes 1 producer process and 3 consumer processes.

 # Format of input file